locationtech/geotrellis/geotrellis-python/README.md

 - `SPARK_HOME` environment variable
 - the existence of `geotrellis-python/dist/Geotrellis-0.1-py2.7.egg` file.
 You can create it by running

-`root@localhost:geotrellis-python$   python setup.py install`
+`python setup.py install`

+from inside `geotrellis-python` directory.

 In order to run the tests, issue the following comand:

-`root@localhost:geotrellis-python$   spec --with-inherited --with-tools-decorators-only`
+`spec --with-inherited --with-tools-decorators-only`

+from inside `geotrellis-python` directory.

+#### Sample server

+The landsat-django-server project (https://github.com/shiraeeshi/landsat-django-server) shows how to create a tile server with GeoTrellis ingested tiles.